|Lemon Velvet Cake|

 - aprox 4 tbsp milk

-- Sift together both flours, baking soda. baking powder, salt and sugar, Set aside.
+- Grease and flour 2 nine inch round cake pans and line the bottom with 2 circles of parchment paper.
+Sift together both flours, baking soda. baking powder, salt and sugar, Set aside.

 - In the bowl of an electric mixer beat together the vegetable oil, shortening, vanilla and lemon extract.
 Beat well at high speed with whisk attachment until light and fluffy